freeman-lab/deep-neurophysiology/README.md

-# deep-physiology
+# deep-neurophysiology
-comparing neural networks and neurons
+comparing neural networks and neurons for a better world